geomoose/gm3/docs/input-types.md

 All inputs require a `type` and a `name` field.
-The `type` provides the specific control that needs to be rendered for the user and the `name` is how it will be referrered to in subsequent queries.
+The `type` provides the specific control that needs to be rendered for the user and the `name` is how it will be referred to in subsequent queries.

 ## type: text
 Used to provide free-form text input from the user.